Procedure to Request Services

 Annville, PA 17003-1400

-2. You will be notified of your eligibility for an intake interview by either the Assistant or the Director of Disability Services.
-You will then need to make an appointment to meet with the Director to review documentation and determine appropriate accommodations.
-(In order to reactivate their status, re-enrolled students must meet with the Director of Disability Services.)
+2. Students will be notified of his or her eligibility for an intake interview.
+Students will make an appointment to meet with the Director of Disability Resources to review documentation and to determine appropriate accommodations.
+(In order to reactivate their status, re-enrolled students must meet with the Director of Disability Resources.)

-6. You will be asked to sign a Release Form which gives your permission for the staff in Disability Services to interact with professors, your parents, and other relevant college personnel regarding your disability and accommodations, as necessary.
-This release covers only those issues related to your disability and accommodations.
+5. Students will also be asked to review and sign a Consent to Release Information Form in which the student determines permission for the staff in the Center for Disability Resources to interact with professors, parents, and other relevant college personnel regarding the student's disability and accommodations, as necessary.
+This release covers only those issues related to the disability and accommodations.

-7. Based on the Accommodation Form, the Director of Disability Services will develop an Accommodation Letter for you to present to those professors from whom you will be requesting accommodations.
-After the first semester of receiving accommodations, you will be responsible for picking up your Accommodation Letter at the beginning of each semester.
+6. Based on the Accommodation Agreement, the Director of Disability Resources will develop an Accommodation Letter for students to present to those professors from whom they will be requesting accommodations.
+After the first semester of receiving accommodations, students will be responsible for picking up the Accommodation Letter at the beginning of each semester.

-8. You are responsible for meeting with your professors, presenting your Accommodation Letter, and discussing the accommodations you are requesting in a timely manner.
-Faculty members are not responsible for providing accommodations you have not requested or if you have not presented them with a letter.
-Accommodations are not retroactive, and no one will make arrangements for you.
-You must self-advocate.
+7. Students are responsible for meeting with his or her professors, presenting the Accommodation Letter, and discussing the accommodations requested in a timely manner.
+Faculty members are not responsible for providing accommodations students have not requested or if students have not presented them with a letter.
+Accommodations are not retroactive.
+Students must self-advocate.

-9. If you encounter any problems or concerns regarding your approved accommodations, it is your responsibility to inform the Director of Disability Services who is available to provide assistance and support.
+8. If a student encounters any problems or concerns regarding the approved accommodations, it is the student's responsibility to inform the Director of Disability Resources.
+The Director is available to provide assistance and support for resolving both student and faculty concerns.

-The Office of Disability Services is located in the Humanities Center, Room 004, and is open from 8:00 AM until 4:30 PM Monday through Friday.
-For an appointment or to request information, please call 717-867-6028 or email Judi Blouch, Disability Services Assistant, at email@example.com
+For an appointment or to request information, please call 717-867-6028 or email Judi Blouch, Disability Resources Assistant, at email@example.com